James Adrian Brown: Pulled Apart by Horses

 After Tough Love, the band sold out their first European tour, and went on to support Biffy Clyro and Foals.
 In 2010 they supported Muse at the Manchester County Cricket Ground.

 In September 2014 the band's third album Blood became their first top 40, entering the charts at 38.
 In 2016, Brown and bandmate, Tom Hudson, recorded a take over for Annie Mac and the BBC's Radio 1 in the United Kingdom.

 The band's next album, The Haze was released in March 2017 and reached number 12 in the charts.

-On 25 May 2022, after 14 years as the band's lead guitarist, Brown announced his departure from the band via his Instagram page.
+On 25 May 2022, after 14 years as the band's lead guitarist, the band announced his departure on their Instagram page.

 Other musical projects

 Since 2017, Brown has been collaborating with the composer Benson Taylor.
 In 2018 Brown travelled to Beirut, Lebanon to perform with singer songwriter Nadine Shah live and collaborated with her on an original piece of music for a BBC Radio 4 documentary.

 2019 saw James begin composing and writing original scores for TV & film alongside his close friend Benson Taylor.

 In early 2020 Brown collaborated with Welsh poet and play-wright Patrick Jones, British/Singaporean film director Paul Sng and BBC Radio 1 presenter and DJ Huw Stephens.
 Their collaboration brought about the creation of a short film titled "Ghosts Of '39" which visually follows in the weary footsteps of the Chartists march during the Newport Rising.
 Brown composed an original score for the production.

 At the beginning of 2021, Brown announced he had begun working on an original film-score for Entropía Cinema.
 The post-apocalyptic horror film ‘La Ultima Flor del Cerezo’ (The Last Cherry Blossom) directed by Héctor Hernández, was released in 2024 with Brown receiving two awards for his score.

 In 2024, Brown completed work as the producer of Constant Noise, the second studio album by Benefits, a British post-punk duo.
 The album was released in March 2025 by Invada Records to critical acclaim, with NME describing it as "a masterful and measured dose of reality against a void of humanity – and their best work to date."